muskanturaha/AIVoiceAspire/README.md

 Just open index.html in your browser (double-click or drag into Chrome/Edge).
 Make sure this line inside <script> points to your backend:

-js
-Copy
-Edit
 fetch('http://127.0.0.1:8000/upload', { ...
 🔁 If you deploy using ngrok, replace with your HTTPS URL.

-🤖 4.
-(Optional) Use the Telegram Bot
+🤖 4.Use the Telegram Bot
 Edit your .env:

-ini
-Copy
-Edit
 TELEGRAM_BOT_TOKEN=your_bot_token
 OPENROUTER_API_KEY=your_openrouter_key

 Then run:

-bash
-Copy
-Edit
 python telegram_bot.py
 🔑 Environment Variables

 Create a .env file in the root directory with:

-ini
-Copy
-Edit
 OPENROUTER_API_KEY=your_openrouter_api_key
 TELEGRAM_BOT_TOKEN=your_telegram_bot_token

 📦 Requirements
 Install via:

-bash
-Copy
-Edit
 pip install -r requirements.txt
-Or manually:

-txt
-Copy
-Edit
-fastapi
-uvicorn
-gtts
-openai-whisper
-torch
-python-dotenv
-ffmpeg-python
-requests
-python-telegram-bot==20.7
-python-multipart
-🖼 Screenshot

-🧠 Credits
+# Credits
 Whisper

 OpenRouter